BikerSam86/phi-field_correction/Supporting_Info.md

 The apparent positive energy of the conventional vacuum may be understood as a compensation effect arising from the interaction between the conventional vacuum and the infinite hierarchy of sub-vacuum states.

-## 5. Observable Consequences and Experimental Signatures
+## 5. Observable Consequences and Force Unification

 ### 5.1 Direct Observational Constraints